 The guns were sold with mostly checkered-steel butt plates, with beaded brass front sights but also available with silver or ivory beads.

-Most had full choke bores, with oil-stained walnut stocks and pistol grips.
+Most had full choke bores, with oil-stained walnut stocks and pistol grips that were color case hardened.

 Certain upgrades such as checkered or special-size stocks were available by special order.